Ted Philips: Early life, education, and career

 Philips was born in 1983 in Sharon, Massachusetts.
 Raised in Sharon, Philips graduated from Sharon High School in 2001.
 He studied political science at the University of Massachusetts Amherst, and received an MPA from the Sawyer School of Business at Suffolk University.

 Upon graduating from the University of Massachusetts, Philips joined the Finance Committee for the town of Sharon.
 In 2006, he worked for State Senator Stephen Brewer.
 The following year, Philips joined State Representative Louis Kafka's office as a legislative aide.
 By 2020, Philips was staff director for Representative Kafka.
+In 2017, Philips ran for the Democratic nomination for the Bristol and Norfolk State Senate district, but lost to Paul Feeney.

 Massachusetts General Court

-In December 2019, Philips announced his intention to succeed his "mentor", retiring Representative Lou Kafka in the Massachusetts General Court.
+In December 2019, Philips announced his intention to succeed Kafka, who had announced his retirement.
 Along with Kafka, Philips received endorsements from 21 unions, as well as notable members of the Massachusetts General Court including Speaker Pro Tempore Patricia Haddad.
 His campaign focused on improving public transportation, elder care and economic development.

 On Tuesday, September 1, 2020, Philips won the Democratic Primary in the 8th Norfolk District.
 He was unopposed in the general election on November 3, 2020, and was sworn in on January 6, 2021.
+In 2022, Philips defeated Republican Howard Terban, a local small business owner, in the general election.
+Philips was unopposed in 2024.